 On the other side were the three most expensive projects: the $500 million Market8, proposed for Eighth and Market Streets by Market East Associates L.P., led by Goldenberg; Blatstein's Provence, and the $900 million Wynn Philadelphia, all of which were billed as "destinations," multi-layered venues of nightlife, dining and lodging that just happen to have casinos.

 "We're building a jewel where there is simply a parking lot now," said David Adelman, of Market East Associates.

-He described Market8 as "a multidimensional urban entertainment center."
-Seated with his group Tuesday was Iron Chef Jose Garces, a leading Philadelphia chef who is one of the committed Market8 restaurateurs.
+He described Market8 as "a multi-dimensional urban entertainment center."
+Seated with his group Tuesday was Iron Chef Jose Garces, one of the committed Market8 restaurateurs.

 Penn National Gaming had its own fans as it presented its $480 million plan for 700 Packer Ave. at the sports complex.
 About 75 members of Earth Day Kids, a youth environmental group, wore bright green T-shirts with the words, "For Pensions.
 For Schools.
 Hollywood Casino Philadelphia."

 Penn National Gaming would own one third of the casino, and a nonprofit called Philadelphia Casino Benefit Corp. would own the rest and dedicate two-thirds of its cash flow to the city's school district and pension fund.